Stefanos Kasselakis: Career

 After graduating from college in 2009, he faced two career choices: working in the White House in the office of newly elected Vice President Joe Biden or working at Goldman Sachs.
 He chose finance, which he felt was closer to his own positive, practical interests, and accepted the offer.
 He worked first in London and then in New York, first as a junior analyst and then as an associate in risk management in the commodities market.
 In 2014, he left Goldman Sachs (Note: According to a journalistic investigation by the newspaper PROTO THEMA, Kasselakis was fired by Goldman Sachs in October 2014 as redundant.
 Kasselakis denied the allegations.
 However, the article has been widely reproduced.) to attend MIT for a master's degree in business administration.

 At the same time, he wanted to contribute to the difficult times that Greeks were going through during the years of the economic crisis, so he created the online platform "CVFromGreece".
 Interested people could get help from experts in writing their CVs to improve their chances of getting into university or the job market.

 In 2014, he took over the management of "C. PENN Coating USA Inc.", which his father founded in 2007.
 Kasselakis rebranded the family business, changing its name to "Philadelphia Coatings" in honour of the city where he had lived during college, and, according to him, increased its turnover.

 In 2016, noticing the low-price levels for dry bulk ships, he set up "Swift Bulk".
 Seeking investors for his business plan, he came to an agreement with "Tiptree Inc.", which decided to invest $35 million in Kaselakis' company.
 (Note: Νewspaper Proto Thema commented that the relationship between "Tiptree Marine" itself and Markos Nomikos' company is taken for granted by major shipping newspapers such as Trade Winds.
 So - and if the rumours of collusion are true - it explains who introduced young Stefanos Kasselakis to the decision-makers at the Wall Street-listed insurance and investment company Tiptree Incorporated, and how they were persuaded to invest $35 million in Kasselakis' 'Swiftbulk Project' - to enter the shipping market, in which they had no previous involvement, through a young 28-year-old with five years' experience in commodities rather than shipping.)

 In 2018, Tiptree Marine LLC, absorbed not only Swiftbulk but also Philadelphia Coatings.
 In June 2022, the company sold 5 bulkers, taking advantage of rising advantage of rising prices and exit the dry bulk market, generating a total of $67.7 million.

-However, in March 2023, he was fired from Tiptree Marine - quite unfairly, in his view.
+However, in March 2023, he was fired from Tiptree Marine - unfairly, in his view.
 In a lawsuit he filed against the company a month later, he claimed that the company had refused to pay him his contractually guaranteed salary and agreed bonuses, to the tune of $7,500,000.
 The case is still open.

 25 days later he announced his participation in Syriza's national election list.